frankthetank001/HoNfigurator/README.md

 <hon_directory>\instances\hon_server_1\		= SERVER_1_HOME
 <hon_directory>\instances\hon_server_2\		= SERVER_2_HOME
 ```
-``startup.cfg`` and ``game_settings_local.cfg`` automatically created for each server and deployed to the appropriate "HOME" location for that HoN server.
+``startup.cfg`` is automatically created for each server and deployed to the appropriate "HOME" location for that HoN server.

 Networking details such as the server ports will be automatically assigned based on the server number.

-- server 1: ``server port 11000``
+- server 1: ``server port 10000``
-- server 2: ``server port 12000``
+- server 2: ``server port 11000``
 - etc

-A list of ports will be provided during deployment so you can port forward if required.
+A list of ports will be provided at the end of deployment so you can port forward if required.

 ## Adminbot - Discord Integration
 Upon success of creating the required directories and configurations, HoNfigurator will deploy a python discord bot ``sdc.py`` and relevant config files, to the home directory of each server.